Surgical Procedures: Needle Localization Partial Mastectomy

 On the day of surgery, a needle and wire will be placed in the breast to pinpoint the core biopsy clip or the area of cancer cells for the surgeon.
 This is done by a radiologist, often in the radiology department, who first injects the breast with numbing medicine, then, using imaging guidance (mammogram, ultrasound or MRI), will insert a needle into the breast.
 A thin, flexible wire is then threaded through the needle into the breast.
 Once the wire is placed, a mammogram is taken to help the surgeon plan the surgery.

 In the operating room, under anesthesia, the cancer is surgically removed along with a small area of normal breast tissue surrounding the cancer.
+The wire is also removed.
 The borders (edges) of the tissue removed are referred to as surgical margins and should be clear of cancer.
 This helps reduce the risk of cancer growing back in the same breast.

 Will I Stay Overnight?